One-com/livestyle/README.md

 Multiple --map switches are allowed.
 When used in conjunction with `--proxy`, the mappings are applied before proxying the request.

+#### --debug|-d

+Outputs a bunch of debugging information on both the server and the client.

 Installing livestyle
 ====================